 Our Mission is to improve the quality of life for Columbia's citizens by providing economic, housing and social opportunities.

 We are the fuel supporting the local economy by providing resources and opportunities for growth.
 Community Development administers federal, state and local funding and ensures compliance.
-Community Development programs increase homeownership and build neighborhood capacity through excellent customer service.
-Partnerships with banks, neighborhood and organizations allow us to improve the quality of life and continue to make Columbia a world-class City.
+Community Development programs increase homeownership and build neighborhood capacity while offering excellent customer service.
+Partnerships with banks, neighborhoods and organizations allow us to improve the quality of life and continue to make Columbia a world class city.
 Download the 40th Anniversary brochure.